Promoting British Values

 Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’ (PRIDE) and pupils have been part of discussions and termly assemblies related to what this means and how it is shown.
 Posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
 Our use of the restorative justice approach builds an understanding of the need for respectful behaviour towards all members of our school.

 Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies and discussions involving our school ethos (PRIDE) have been followed and supported by learning in RE and PSHE.
+Assemblies and discussions involving our school ethos (PRIDE) have been followed and supported by learning in RE and Learning for Life (PSHE).
 The school has a high-profile Celebrating Diversity week that starts each new academic year, linking to languages spoken by our EAL pupils.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Issues of intolerance are dealt with immediately both individually and through whole class discussions.